 Nintendo Financials – Q&A

-The transcript of the Q&A session is now available in English: click here to check it out!
+The official English translation of Q&A session with investors is now available: click here to check it out!
 Here’s the list of questions: